THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

-G281 | Ethan Martin | County-level social determinants of health and substance use outcomes G291 | Kyle McGill Percy | Income Equality and Its Impact on Health Outcomes G301 | Osmary Medina | Premature death and ethnicity in the Great Lakes G352 | Noel Moore & <br /> Kelsey Lewis | Analyzing the impact of lifestyle on health and mortality G382 | Vern Olaker & <br /> Jacob Gardner | Relationships between substance use, socioeconomic status, and mental health G421 | Juan Perez | (title revised by TEL) Socioeconomic Status and Environmental Health Factors in U.S. Counties G431 | Camaryn Petersen | (title revised by TEL) Unemployment and Smoking in Great Lake States G461 | Reina Samuel | (title needs to change) An Analysis Of How Different Factors Impact Health Outcomes Using CHR 2023 Data G471 | Manish Sarkar | Mental and physical health related analysis using CHR-2023 data G531 | Jordan Smith | Tailgating the Game of Population Health G541 | Liz Stanley | (title revised by TEL) Mammography screening, premature mortality, and mentally unhealthy days
+G281 | Ethan Martin | County-level social determinants of health and substance use outcomes G291 | Kyle McGill Percy | Income Equality and Its Impact on Health Outcomes G301 | Osmary Medina | Premature death and ethnicity in the Great Lakes G311 | Samir Memic | (title needs to change) Examination of County Characteristics and Their Effects on Health Outcomes G352 | Noel Moore & <br /> Kelsey Lewis | Analyzing the impact of lifestyle on health and mortality G371 | Tony Nunnery | (title revised by TEL) Community Health and Wellness in Counties of Six States G382 | Vern Olaker & <br /> Jacob Gardner | Relationships between substance use, socioeconomic status, and mental health G391 | Sakshi Pandit | (title needs to change) Analyzing Different Health Outcomes G421 | Juan Perez | (title revised by TEL) Socioeconomic Status and Environmental Health Factors in U.S. Counties G431 | Camaryn Petersen | (title revised by TEL) Unemployment and Smoking in Great Lake States G461 | Reina Samuel | (title needs to change) An Analysis Of How Different Factors Impact Health Outcomes Using CHR 2023 Data G471 | Manish Sarkar | Mental and physical health related analysis using CHR-2023 data G501 | Himiede Wilson-Sesay | (title needs to change) An Investigation and Analysis of US Health Indicators by States G531 | Jordan Smith | Tailgating the Game of Population Health G541 | Liz Stanley | (title revised by TEL) Mammography screening, premature mortality, and mentally unhealthy days G561 | Kexin Zhang | (title needs to change) Three Independent Health Analysis in States with the Largest Populations

 ## Revision required: due at 9 AM on Thursday 2023-10-12 (see email from Dr. Love)

+There are **20** proposals which require a revision, due at 9 AM Thursday 2023-10-12.

 Group | Investigator(s) | Title
 -----: | :----------------------------: | :-------------------------------------------------------------------------------